Responsible Conduct in Research

 Faculty Principal Investigators (PIs) have the primary responsibility for supervising students involved in their research.

 RCR training is required for all undergraduates receiving wages (or working as volunteers), receiving academic credit for participating in research, or conducting other research as a Roanoke College student.
 Training must be completed prior to the undergraduate beginning work on the funded research project.
 RCR training will be documented by submitting an NIH or CITI training completion certificate.
 This RCR documentation will be maintained by the Office of Institutional Effectiveness & Assessment.
 At a minimum, RCR training will include the following components:

 - Conflict of interest: personal, professional, and financial

 - Policies regarding human subjects, live vertebrate animal subjects in research and safe laboratory practices

 - Data acquisition and laboratory tools; management, sharing and ownership

 - Research misconduct and policies for handling misconduct (please see Roanoke College's policy)

 - The scientist as a responsible member of society, contemporary ethical issues in biomedical research, and the environmental and societal impacts of scientific research.

-Each student must successfully complete the appropriate CITI (Collaborative Institutional Training Initiative) module of RCR training.
-This requirement can be waived for students who have successfully completed an RCR workshop at another institution designed to satisfy NSF's training requirement or other comparable training; the Dean of the College will specify what constitutes appropriate documentation in these cases.
-Successful completion will be documented by attaching to the RCR form a certificate generated by the online training program or by other documentation acceptable to the Dean.
+Each student must successfully complete the appropriate CITI or NIH module of RCR training.
+This requirement can be waived for students who have successfully completed an RCR workshop at another institution designed to satisfy NSF's training requirement or other comparable training.
+Successful completion will be documented by attaching to the RCR form a certificate generated by the online training program or by other documentation.